Ulaysu/ExploreGambia/README.md

 dotnet run
 ```

-The API will be available at `https://localhost:5001` or `http://localhost:5000`.
+The API will be available at `https://localhost:7297`.

 ### Swagger